Mirjax2000/password-generator/readme.md

-# Frontend Mentor - Chat app
+# Frontend Mentor - Password generator app

 This is a solution to the [Password generator app](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.